-With the pistol empty, cock the hammer and release it by pulling the trigger several times to check for smoothness of operation.
-Fully cock the hammer and load it with a 46 ± 1 N ($10\,1/4\pm1/4$ lbf) force applied to the rearmost part of the hammer spur and tangential to hammer's arc (fig. 7).
+With the pistol empty, cock the hammer if the weapon will fire single action and release it by pulling the trigger several times to check for smoothness of operation.
+Fully cock the hammer and load it with a $46 \pm 1$ N (10 $1/4 \pm 1/4$ lbf) force applied to the rearmost part of the hammer spur and tangential to hammer's arc (fig. 5).